Municipal Code - City of Miami

 Any reduction below the percentages set forth above must be brought before the board or special master for its approval.
 If subject fine is reduced and violator fails to pay said reduced fine within a period of 20 days from the day the offer to settle is made, then the original fine shall be reinstated.
 In addition to daily fines, violators shall pay cost(s) of prosecution, if any, which have been incurred by the city with respect to such violation.

-(h) (1) Notwithstanding any other provision contained in the Code, the city manager may authorize a subordinate lien position on loans for the finance or refinance of construction improvements, or release or satisfy any lien placed on a property by the city or by any of its agencies and instrumentalities if:
+(h) (1) Notwithstanding any other provision contained in the Code, the city manager may authorize a subordinate lien position on loans for the finance or refinance of construction improvements, or release or satisfy any lien placed on a property by the city or by any of its agencies and instrumentalities IF:

 (2) City liens which may be subordinated, released or satisfied include but are not limited to: demolition liens, lot clearing liens, solid waste liens, code enforcement liens and nuisance abatement liens.